openforcefield/openff-bespokefit/docs/users/bespoke-executor.md

 (executor_chapter)=
 # Bespoke executor

 The bespoke executor is the main workhorse within BespokeFit.
 Its role is to ingest and run bespoke fitting workflows, namely by coordinating and launching the individual steps within a bespoke fitting workflow (e.g. generating QC reference data) without any user intervention across multiple CPUs or even multiple nodes in a cluster.

-The executor operates by splitting the full bespoke workflow into individual stages:
+The executor operates by splitting the full bespoke workflow into simplified stages:

-1. **fragmentation**: the input molecule is fragmented into smaller pieces in a way that preserves key features of the input molecule.
+1. **Fragmentation**: the input molecule is fragmented into smaller pieces in a way that preserves key features of the input molecule.
 2. **QC generation**: any bespoke QC data, for example 1D torsion scans of each rotatable bond in the input molecule, is generated using the smaller fragments for computational efficiency.
-3. **optimization**: the reference data, including any bespoke QC data, is fed into the optimizer (e.g. ForceBalance) specified by the workflow schema in order to train the bespoke parameters
+3. **Optimization**: the reference data, including any bespoke QC data, is fed into the optimizer (e.g. ForceBalance) specified by the workflow schema in order to train the bespoke parameters

 Each stage has its own set of 'workers' available to it making it easy to devote more compute where needed.
-Each worker is in essence a program that is assigned a set of local resources, e.g. 2 CPUs, and can be sent a specific task, e.g. perform this 1D torsion scan, to run on those resources.
+Each worker is a process that is assigned a set of local resources and can be set to a specific task; for example, a worker may perform a 1D torsion scan on two CPU cores.

 :::{note}
 Workers and task scheduling within BespokeFit are handled behind the scenes by the [Celery] framework in combination